 What’s considered a good salary in the US?

-Before tax, a good salary in the US is likely to start at $70,000.
+Before tax, a good salary in the US is likely to start at $60,000.
 This generally applies to most states, but affluent areas will increase your cost of living.
 This rate of pay is higher than the average salary US citizens can expect to earn nationwide.
+Let’s look at some statistics to put these figures in context.

-Factors that can impact whether or not you have a ‘good salary’ for your needs include the following:
+An important aspect to consider whether you salary is considered ‘good’ or not is to see whether your income level is sufficient to cover your needs.
+Factors that can impact whether or not you have a ‘good salary’ for your needs include the following

 Cost of Living